 It is behind-the-scenes type of stuff, but the focus is: Keep building content!
 So, in March, I am writing mainly about History .
 I love teaching History at home and exploring it in many ways - so this was not difficult to write about.
 I have begun by writing the Overview and then explored some ways to teach history:

 I haven't finished yet.
 I'd still like to explore the use of Primary sources and discuss my favourite History Curriculum in more detail.

 Lastly, in March and beginning April, I learned about the RSS Feed.
-(Day 8 in the Site Build It!
+(Day 8 in the Solo Build It!
 Action Guide explains all this.)
 I had no idea what those three little letters in an orange box meant,(look on the sidebar) but since SBI! led me through all the jargon and explained it, I have been having fun keeping up-to-date with my favourite web sites.
 You don't need to subscribe with an email address, but rather, you download a RSS Reader and through this reader on your computer screen, you can access the new pages which are loaded up onto your favourite websites.
 It sounds so complicated, but it isn't really!
 RSS Feeds explains how you can be kept up-to-date with my latest pages and also the pages of other websites.
 It's certainly a new and exciting way to keep up with web content.

 Well, it was another month of writing, and huge learning curve for me - and I would truly have NO IDEA without the help of SBI! and the SBI! forums.
 Here they answer my questions of how to..... when to..... what do I do now? and so on.